How to Buy a Domain Name Owned by Someone Else

 1. Evaluating Your Preferred Domain Name

 We know that a lot of work goes into finding the right domain name.
-The first step is to think about your long term goals for your company and make sure that your desired domain is a good fit for your business and what you intend to do with it.
+The first step is to think about your long-term goals for your company, and make sure that your desired domain is a good fit for your business and what you intend to do with it.

 Once you’re sure that the domain you want is a good fit, you’ll need to evaluate the website currently on the domain.
 Is there a real working website there?
 Has it been updated recently?
 If it is, then most likely the owner won’t be interested in selling.
 However, if it’s really outdated or is just a placeholder website, then you can approach the owner with the confidence that you might be able to make a deal.

-Sometimes owners of certain domains are just waiting for the right buyer to come their way and make an offer.
+Sometimes, owners of certain domains are just waiting for the right buyer to come their way and make an offer.
 Investigating the domain is crucial in making sure it is available and allows you to determine if buying a domain that is already owned by someone else is a realistic option.

 2. Find Out Who Owns The Domain

 Once you decide that the domain name you’re after is the one you want, the next step is to find out who owns it.
-There are a number of different websites that can look up that information for you and the most common method is through a Whois lookup.
+There are a number of different websites that can look up that information for you and the most common method is a Whois lookup.

 Entering your desired domain into one of the whois search sites will return information about that domain, including when the domain was registered, who registered it, and the contact information for the person or company that currently owns the domain.